-Over the last 12 months, Rolls-Royce's shares have ranged in value from as little as 100.8046p up to 792p.
+Over the last 12 months, Rolls-Royce's shares have ranged in value from as little as 34.5929p up to 134.9p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Rolls-Royce's is 1.0573.
-This would suggest that Rolls-Royce's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Rolls-Royce's is 1.9826.
+This would suggest that Rolls-Royce's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 To put Rolls-Royce's beta into context you can compare it against those of similar companies.

 - General Electric Company (GE.US): 1.0713